-Over five months after his bad accident Michael Schumacher is no longer in a coma, according to his management.
-Here's a timeline of events that lead to his release from the Grenoble hospital.
+Over nine months after his horrific skiing accident Michael Schumacher is now back at home, continuing with his rehabilitation.
+Here's a timeline of events that lead to his release from the Lausanne hospital.

 29 December 2013, 11am: